Timeline of The Realm

 Thing and the Several sleep.

-The Weavers brush the ever settling Dust.
+The Weavers beat the ever settling Dust.
 Their work never ceases.
 The Wound of Time grows.

 Long-entranced by the Rhythm of the Weavers, Thing dreams Light.

 From Light, now Dust catches Fire.
 The Cloth bursts into flame.
 Darkness is splattered with stars above The Cloth.

 The Cloth burns with life.
 All destinies are woven into its weft and warp.
 Soon The Cloth of Life will burn completely away.
 It is burning fast.

 Though it will be brief, the burning is spectacular.